John-Rivero/R-projects/2. Basketball Freethrows Analysis/README.md

 # Scenario

-This project involves creating three plots to provide insights into the performance of basketball players.
-The first plot will depict the number of free throw attempts per game for each player.
-The second plot will show the accuracy of free throws for each player.
-Finally, the third plot will represent the playing style of each player, specifically their preference for taking 2-point or 3-point shots excluding free throws.
-The data for the analysis will be supplied as vectors, and the first step will be to create two matrices from the data before proceeding with the analysis.
+This project aims to analyze in-game basketball statistics using the R programming language.
+The data for this project includes two new variables: Free Throws and Free Throw Attempts, which will be added to the existing data in the form of vectors.
+The first step is to convert the vectors into matrices to facilitate the analysis.

+The next step is to create three different plots that depict specific insights from the data.
+The first plot will show the average number of free throw attempts made by players per game.
+This will provide insight into how often players get fouled and how often they have the opportunity to make free throws.

+The second plot will display the accuracy of free throws made by the players.
+This plot will provide insights into the proficiency of the players in making free throws and their potential impact on the game.

+The third plot will show the player's preference for 2-point and 3-point shots, excluding free throws.
+This will provide insights into players' playing style and their potential impact on the game, excluding free throws.

+The R programming language will be used to create all the necessary code for data analysis and visualization.
+This project aims to provide a comprehensive analysis of basketball statistics to help coaches, players, and fans make informed decisions about the game.